ashcroftp/gillespieAlgorithm/README.md

 These include options to the `Model`, `RNG`, and `Output` classes.
 **Details to come...**

+Also, I have introduced a section in `model.h` that allows some additional functions to be defined.
+These can be, for example, sigmoid functions or payoff defintions.
+The actual function body should be edited in `main.cpp`.

 ## Compilation
 To compile the executable `bin/gillespie.out`, simply run the `make` command.